mlturner88/vue-simple-bem/README.md

 </template>
 ```

-You can also mix these two syntaxes together.
+You can also mix these two syntax together.
 The result will be the same.
-The object values inside of the quotations will take precedence.
+The object values inside the quotations will take precedence.

 ```vue
 <script>